 Here's how it works:

 Toggle this on if you would like expenses routed to a user’s primary manager before additional routing rules take effect.
 This toggle is default set to "no." Leaving the box unchecked will let the expense divert the user’s primary Manager, and instead be routed according to all rules that match the expense details.

 To begin creating an approval route, click “Add” on the Routing Rule module:

 1. Select Approver: This is the manager or admin who will receive the expense in his or her inbox first, if the selected criteria are met.

-4. "Amount greater than" - This is the expense amount above which the expense is routed to the approver, if applicable.
+4. Of Amount: - This is the expense amount above which the expense is routed to the approver, if applicable.

-6. "For expenses categorized as" - Select a category to determine approval routing.
+6. Categorized As: Select a category to determine approval routing.
 Expenses with this category will be routed to the approver you specify.

-In the above example, every expense from the Customer Success team above $100 will be routed for Omar for approval.
+In the above example, every expense above $100 will be routed to Lisa Turtle for approval.

 Prioritizing order approval routing rules

 You might have expenses that meet the criteria of two routing rules.
-For example, an $800 expenses would meet the criteria for two rules: expenses over $500 go to Stephanie Tanner, and expenses over $750 go to Kimmy Gibbler.
+For example, an $500 expenses would meet the criteria for two rules: expenses over $100 go to Lisa Turtle, and expenses over $250 go to Richard Belding.
 In this case, the expense will go to both approvers, following Top-Down logic.